Holi festival will be celebrated on March 4 in 2026.

 Holi is known as the 'Festival of Colours'.
-It is one of the most popular Hindu festivals celebrated all over the world nowadays.
-But mostly it is celebrated by all Hindus in India and Nepal through social gatherings on a larger scale by playing with colors, distributing as well as eating lots of sweets, and spending the occasion with friends and relatives in great joy and happiness.
+It is one of the most popular Hindu festivals celebrated all over the world today.
+It is mostly celebrated by Hindus in India and Nepal through large-scale social gatherings, playing with colors, distributing and eating lots of sweets, and spending the occasion with friends and relatives in great joy and happiness.

-Holi festival starts with the burning of Holika on the eve of phalgun Purnima each year which is treated as the last day of the year as per the solar based Hindu calendar followed mostly by North Indians.
-The new year begins for them on the next day itself.
-So it is celebrated as a festival of Spring and colors to mark the end of gloomy winter and beginning of a new year with new hopes and joy.
+The Holi festival begins with the burning of Holika on the eve of Phalgun Purnima each year, which is treated as the last day of the year in the solar-based Hindu calendar, followed mostly by North Indians.
+The New Year begins for them the next day (the day following Purnima).
+So it is celebrated as a festival of spring and colors to mark the end of the gloomy winter and the beginning of a new year with new hopes and joy.

 The Stories Behind Holi Festival